Reza-ch/UT-AP-HW4-management_of_employees_salary/README.md

 # Employee Salary Management System

-This repository contains the solution to Homework 4 of the Advanced Programming course at the University of Tehran.
+This repository contains the solution to Assignment 4 of the Advanced Programming course at the University of Tehran.
 The task was to implement a program in C++ to manage and calculate employee salaries based on input data, applying various object-oriented programming principles and practices.

 ## Overview

 The program processes employee data, performs salary calculations, and generates an output file containing the results.
-The main goal of this homework was to demonstrate the use of object-oriented concepts such as classes.
+The main goal of this Assignment was to demonstrate the use of object-oriented concepts such as classes.

 ## Project Details